MARS-Group-HAW/esida-db/README.md

 For available parameters see the listing at http://localhost/parameter.
 After loading, you can use the download function for each shape or use the API to get the data (see Jupyter Notebook in folder `./notebooks/ESIDA DB Demo.ipynb`).

+## Extract data for MARS ABM

+After ingesting data you can create the MARS ABM box for an arbitrary region inside the area of the imported data.

+    $ python ./eisda-cli.py clip --wkt <path to WKT Polygon> --abm

+This will generate a simulation blueprint with the required input data.

 ## Local development (directly)

 Stat the PostGIS database with docker-compose as shown above.
 Then install the dependencies: